strata-org/jverify/docs/guide/src/supported_java_features.md

 - `package` statements
 - Multi-dimensional array instantiation: `new [,]`
 - Array instantiation with initializers: `new int[] { 1, 2, 3 }`
-- Type parameters for types, including the declaration, declaration of bounds, and application
 - `extends`: but only classes inheriting other classes
 - Enhanced for loop: `for(var x : xs) { ... }`
 - Use of mutating operators such as `=` in a nested expression